kalliope-project/kalliope/tts/googletts/README.md

 ### Googletts

-this TTS is based on the [Google translate engine](http://translate.google.com/)
+This TTS is based on the [Google translate engine](http://translate.google.com/)

 | Parameters | Required | Default | Choices                                                                                     | Comment                                                                                                    |
 |------------|----------|---------|---------------------------------------------------------------------------------------------|------------------------------------------------------------------------------------------------------------|
 | language   | YES      |         | 103 languages (http://translate.google.com/about/intl/en_ALL/languages.html), example: "fr" | Language are identified with their ISO_639-1 codes (https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) |